markostanimirovic/re-streamer/README.md

 (def fruits-sub (subscribe fruits #(println (str "Fruits: " %))))
 ```

-`subscribe` accepts the stream as an first argument, and a function that will be executed with stream's new emitted
+`subscribe` accepts the stream as a first argument, and a function that will be executed with stream's new emitted
 value.
 Next step is to emit a value to the stream.

 ```clojure